OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ###### radare2
 ###### IDA Pro
 ### Static Analysis

+The preferred method of statically analyzing iOS apps involves using the original Xcode project files.
+Ideally, you will be able to compile and debug the app to quickly identify any potential issues with the source code.

+Black box analysis of iOS apps without access to the original source code requires reverse engineering.
+For example, no decompilers are available for iOS apps (although most commercial and open-source disassemblers can provide a pseudo-source code view of the binary), so a deep inspection requires you to read assembly code.

 #### Manual (Reversed) Code Review
 ##### Reviewing Disassembled Objective-C and Swift Code
 ##### Reviewing Disassembled Native Code